atreyasha/spp-explainability/docs/develop.md

 3. Dependencies, typing and testing

-    1.  use `renv` for managing and shipping R dependencies -\> keep just `renv.lock` for easier shipping and ignore other files
+    1.  include basic test code by instantiating class and/or other simple methods

-    2.  include basic test code by instantiating class and/or other simple methods which are inherent to the workflow
+    2.  add mypy as an explicit part of testing the source code

-    3.  add mypy as an explicit part of testing the source code
+    3.  replace Union + None types with Optional type for conciseness

-    4.  consider adding Optional type to all optional arguments instead of Union + None
+    4.  replace all `dict` types with `Dict` for consistency

     5.  look into cases where List was replaced by Sequential and how this can be changed or understood to keep consistency (ie. keep